Stories of hard work usually begin at dawn, but at Alaskan King Crab Co., the story begins decades ago.

 We ship everything overnight because we insist on quality – and the best way to guarantee perfection upon arrival is to minimize touch points and maintain temperature.
 Any opportunity for pre-emptive thaw (think: your grocer's chill chest or a three-day shipping estimate) degrades the quality of your king crab and seafood.

-Because of our shipping commitment, the cut-off for next day orders is 3pm Monday through Thursday.
+Because of our shipping commitment, the cut-off for next-day orders is 3 pm EST, Monday through Thursday.
+Any order over $300 ships for free!*

 Everything is individually vacuum-sealed, so you can thaw what you like and keep the rest frozen.
 (You’ll want to thaw and enjoy within 2-3 months for best taste and texture, though.)
 We ask that you recycle or reuse the packing materials.